 Proteins can also be found in eggs, vegetables, and cereals.

 You can also feed lamb, beef, chicken, turkey, and salmon.
 Don’t forget to trim off any excess fat.

-Fats also help keep their bones and joints strong and protect it against arthritis.
+Fats also help keep their bones and joints strong and protect them against arthritis.

 A healthy Cocker Westie diet should also contain enough carbohydrates to give them the boundless energy they need to stay active all day.